Commerce Secretary Grew Impatient Over Census Citizenship Question, Emails Reveal

 Comstock suggested using the Justice Department as a means for their goal.
 "We need to work with [the Justice Department] to get them to request that citizenship be added back as a census question," he wrote in the same email.
 "I will arrange a meeting with [Justice Department] staff this week to discuss."

-A Justice Department spokesperson, Devin O'Malley, declined comment on the newly-released emails.
+A Justice Department spokesperson, Devin O'Malley, declined comment on the newly released emails.

 In an email to Ross' chief of staff, Wendy Teramoto, the acting head of the Justice Department's civil rights division, John Gore, appears to refer to the citizenship question request as "a DOJ-DOC issue."
 A few months ago, Gore represented the Justice Department during a House hearing on the citizenship question, when he dodged many inquiries from lawmakers by citing the DOJ's role in representing the Trump administration in ongoing lawsuits about the question.